Quantum of the Seas in Hong Kong

 Music Hall: The two-story show lounge with red curtains, café-style tables, and an impressive sound-proofing system is designed for cover bands.

-Two70: This gorgeous aft lounge is the most expensive space at sea, with towering glass windows overlooking the wake, fun seating choices, and a great bar.
+Two70: This gorgeous aft lounge features towering glass windows overlooking the wake, fun seating choices, and a great bar.
 During the day, you can grab a sandwich or salad from the cafe and enjoy the sunlight streaming through the space.
 At night, this is the place for shows — during which entertainers rise from the floor and drop from the ceiling, and robotic screens contribute to the entertainment.

 Best Known For